 THE ARTISTS IN THE SCHOOLS PROGRAM places professional touring companies and actors, musicians, visual artists, dancers, poets and storytellers in the schools.
 Each performance or visiting artist presented in the schools has been approved for appropriate quality and content.
 Prior to each performance or visiting artist in a school site, teachers receive study guides, which contain descriptions of the performance, curriculum connections, pre- and post-performance activities, discussion questions and information specific to the art form.

-During the 2011-12 school year, over 85,234 students and 4,299 teachers, staff, and family members participated in 1,119 arts experiences presented by 102 performing companies and artists at 173 K-12 regular and exceptional, magnet, alternative, and charter schools, and in other educational settings.
+During the 2012-13 school year over 97,000 students, teachers, staff, parents and community members participated in over 1,000 arts experiences presented by 113 performing companies and artists at 175 K-12 regular and exceptional, magnet, alternative, and charter schools, and in other educational settings.

 Words and poetry are given new life and a new twist as four professional spoken-word poets present poetry jams in 25 Hillsborough County High Schools for over 1,000 students and teachers each year.
 After a poetry-writing workshop with the professional teaching artist and time spent perfecting their own poems, the high school media center becomes a “coffee house,” complete with coffee and snacks, as student poets present their poems at the open mic.
 After each of the high schools proclaim a winner, the students then attend a workshop at the Arts Council, and perform their winning poems at the District-wide Poetry Jam at the Straz Center for the Performing Arts.